k5sha/k5sha/README.md

 # 👋 Hey there!
-I'm Yurri
+I'm Yurii
 ## 👨🏻‍💻  About Me

 👾 I like to develop average projects and automate boring things